AguilarAngel9/AguilarAngel9/README.md

-Engineering physics student.
+Physics Engineer.
 Interested in ML, Data-science, renewable energies, applied statistics and web development.
 Experiencied in data management, ANN and a lot of python.

 <!---
 AguilarAngel9/AguilarAngel9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.